olivier-bernard-creatis/olivier-bernard-creatis.github.io/_research/research-1.md

 ---
-title: "Domain adaptation for the quantification of clinical indices from echocardiography"
+title: "Domain adaptation for the quantification of clinical indices"
 excerpt: "We are exploring domain adaptation strategies using reinforcement learning to enhance the generalizability of our segmentation models on echocardiographic images<br/><img src='/images/research_domain_adaptation.png'>"
 collection: research
 ---